Free standard shipping and returns on all orders

 Solar fragrances are perfect for those who want to carry a spark of summer with them all year round, as they evoke images such as:

-• Warm skin on a day outdoors.
+• Warm skin on an outdoor day.

-• The enveloping sensation of summer.
+• The enveloping feeling of summer.

-What are ozonic notes ?
+What are ozonic notes?

-How are ozonic notes created?
+How ozonic notes are created

 • Marine and saline aromas: Reminiscent of the ocean and waves breaking on the coast.